Lagrange-Labs/lsc-client-cli/README.md

 - Enter L1 RPC endpoint, which will be ETH mainnet endpoint for this testnet.

-- Enter L2 RPC endpoint, which will be the rollup chain's mainnet endpoint.
+- Enter L2 RPC endpoint, which will be the rollup chain's endpoint.

 - Enter gRPC URL.